 Kate began her teaching career at the University of Southern California, and has held the position of music lecturer at a number of universities internationally, including California State University, Northridge and the University of Surrey.

-Kate has performed extensively in the US and Europe as a classical soloist and as a member of numerous chamber ensembles (Out Strung Duo, Critical Mass Duo).
-She has been broadcast on radio stations throughout the US and Europe and has numerous credits as a session musician in Los Angeles.
-As well as being a prize-winning classical guitarist, Kate has extensive performing and recording experience with popular music groups from an all female jazz/rock trio to a classical/pop ensemble to many “straight-ahead” rock bands.
+Kate has performed extensively in the US and Europe as a classical soloist and as a member of numerous chamber ensembles (including Out Strung Duo, Critical Mass Duo).
+She has been broadcast on radio stations throughout the US and Europe and has numerous credits as a session musician.
+In addition to being a prize-winning classical guitarist, Kate has extensive performing and recording experience with popular music groups, playing with a number of bands in the alternative rock and pop scene in Los Angeles and in the UK.

-From 2002 – 2012, Kate served on the Board of Trustees for the Guitar Foundation of America and is currently a member of the American Guitar Society, American String Teacher Association, Guitar Foundation of America, European Guitar Teacher Association, Registry of Guitar Tutors, College Music Society, American Musicological Society, Royal Musical Association, International Association for the Study of Popular Music and Society for American Music.
+From 2002 – 2012, Kate served on the Board of Trustees for the Guitar Foundation of America and is currently the musical director of the Hastings and Rother Classical Guitar Society.
+Kate is a member of the American Guitar Society (AGS), Guitar Foundation of America (GFA), European Guitar Teacher Association (EGTA), Registry of Guitar Tutors (RGT) Royal Musical Association (RMA) and International Association for the Study of Popular Music (IASPM).